 However, Basel II reduces banks' probabilities of failure, especially in recessions.
-For this reason, it dominates Basel I in terms of welfare except for small values of the social cost of bank failure-a parameter with which we capture the externalities behind regulators' concerns about bank solvency.
-Moreover, when the social cost of bank failure is around 25% of the initial assets of the failed banks, Basel II implies a cyclical variation in the capital requirements very similar to that of the socially optimal ones.
+For this reason, it dominates Basel I in terms of welfare except for small values of the social cost of bank failure-a parameter with which we capture the externalities that justify the public concern about bank solvency.
+Moreover, for intermediate values of the social cost of bank failure, Basel II implies a cyclical variation in the capital requirements very similar to that of the socially optimal ones.
 For larger values of the social cost of bank failure, optimal capital charges should be higher than those in Basel II, but their cyclical variation should be comparatively lower.
 This suggests that, from the lens of our model and for sufficiently large values of the social cost of bank failure, the reforms introduced by Basel III constitute a move in the right direction.